apathetic-tools/vscode-file-header-lite/CONTRIBUTING.md

 - Reload the Extension Host (`Ctrl+R` / `Cmd+R`) to pick up changes.
 - Breakpoints work directly in `.ts` files (source maps are enabled).

+## Committing

+- All staged files will be auto-formatted and linted before the commit is created.
+- If Prettier or ESLint make fixes, just re-add the files and commit again.
+- This ensures a consistent code style across the project.

 ## Packaging

 Build a `.vsix` package for local testing or publishing: